-Non-cash-generating assets are those assets that are not held with the primary objective of generating a commercial return.
+Non cash generating assets are those assets that are not held with the primary objective of generating a commercial return.

-For non-cash generating assets, value in use is determined using an approach based on either a depreciated replacement cost approach, restoration cost approach, or a service units approach.
+For non cash generating assets, value in use is determined using an approach based on depreciated replacement cost, restoration cost, or service units.
 The most appropriate approach used to measure value in use depends on the nature of the impairment and availability of information.

-Value in use for cash-generating assets
+Value in use for cash generating assets

-Cash-generating assets are those assets that are held with the primary objective of generating a commercial return.
-The value in use for cash-generating assets is the present value of expected future cash flows.
+Cash generating assets are those assets that are held with the primary objective of generating a commercial return.
+The value in use for cash generating assets is the present value of expected future cash flows.